-- 1. Legibility: The Medical Board of California requires that documentation be legible.
+1. Legibility: The Medical Board of California requires that documentation be legible.
 If it is not, you are subject to disciplinary action by the Board, which is costly, embarrassing (since it is published), and a major hassle.
 In addition, it is a major reason why people lose lawsuits.
 All notes are now done on the computer, but there may still be forms you fill out for the patient.
-These need to be legible. - 2.
-Copy-and-paste: Ideally, you would not copy and paste any part of your notes.
+These need to be legible.

+- 2. Copy-and-paste: Ideally, you would not copy and paste any part of your notes.
 If you do copy and paste your progress note, be very careful to update the note thoroughly.
 This has become a particular problem with electronic record systems.
 Not updating your note properly can put the patient in jeopardy when consultants or others read incorrect information, can be very embarrassing for you, and can be a legal liability!
 Your note needs to reflect what's happening with your patient at the time you sign it. - 3.
 Indicate that you discussed the case with the attending, (e.g. "Discussed with Attending Dr. Smith") for every note that you write (including discharge summaries).
 You must forward all notes to the attending for co-signature.
 Patient medication proposals must be forwarded to a licensed physician (typically your attending) if you are not licensed. - 4.
 If part of an exam is not indicated (e.g. rectal or pelvic), state "not indicated" in the record.
 Do not write "deferred," as this means you plan to do it later. - 5.
 Never alter a record.
 Add an addendum to the note if additional information must be added. - 6.
 Make sure all medical student notes and orders are reviewed before they are co-signed. - 7.
 Make sure you read pertinent notes from ancillary services and consults.
 Document that you have done so in your progress note. - 8.
-Do not rely on second hand data.
-Like the old telephone game, "r/o cancer" easily becomes "cancer" in a chart if you don't verify the data.

-- 9. Do not criticize a patient, colleague, or service in the chart.
+Do not rely on secondhand data.
+Like the old telephone game, "r/o cancer" easily becomes "cancer" in a chart if you don't verify the data. - 9.
+Do not criticize a patient, colleague, or service in the chart.
 Just state the facts.
 Do not blame other services in the medical chart.
 Do not allude to internal processes like involvement by Risk Management or SI's in the medical record. - 10.
-Do not leave patient information in the work rooms, resident lounge, conference rooms, etc. Any unneeded papers with patient identification should be placed in the secured shredding bins, available at all nursing stations.
+Do not leave patient information in the work rooms, resident lounge, conference rooms, etc. Any unneeded papers with patient identification should be placed in the secured shredding bins, available at all nursing stations. - 11.
+You must notify attendings of situations on the Must Call list and document which attending you have notified in the chart.